Landlord Lawyers

 Ideally, a security deposit would cover everything, but if you’re a property owner, you know that isn’t the reality.
 And unfortunately, billing a tenant—even for damage they purposefully caused—doesn’t always mean they’ll pay.
 In these cases, a lawyer may be able to help.

-Addressing Property Damaged by Tenant
+Addressing Property Demaged by Tenant

 Discovering property damage can be overwhelming, and as much as you want to just walk away from it, it can’t go unaddressed.
 There are a few actions that can help you secure compensation for your losses.